 With Easter just around the corner, the idea of a holiday is beginning to sound pretty good.
 Just imagine yourself getting away from it all, spending some time in a new location, a cool location.
 Maybe somewhere like…Iceland?

-Iceland might not seem like the obvious choice for a spring break.
+Iceland in the spring might not seem like the obvious choice.
 But as the country comes out of hibernation, you are sure to find a litany of surprising experiences.
 Here are 7 of the most unique things you can do in Iceland this Spring Break:

 Northern Lights Boat Tour